DBanks93/PythonPublishSubscribe/README.md

 session: Session = DatabaseHelper().create_session()
 ```
-This will create a sqlalchemy session based on the engine generated upon the initialisation.
+This will create a SQLAlchemy session based on the engine generated upon the initialisation.

 ### DatabaseHelper
 The `DatabaseHelper` is a singleton class that contains helpful functions that can be used to interact with a given database.